How to Survive an Election Year with Your Family's Mental Health Intact

 If you are seeing the patterns described above in your family.
 Or your partner’s family.
 And you’d like to learn other ways to handle conflict in your relationship.

-Call us to access therapy online, from Montgomery County or anywhere in Maryland!
-Or in our Kensington office when in-person counseling is safe.
+Request an appointment to access therapy online, from anywhere in Maryland!
+Or see us in person in our Kensington office .

 Decreased sense of control increases the risk of aggression.
 And many people are feeling out of control right now.
 If conflicts become threatening or physical, contact the National Domestic Violence Hotline for support.